robkjohnson/Dibites/README.md

 ## Installation

-To install the necessary dependencies, ensure you have **Python 3.8+** installed, then run:
+To install the necessary dependencies, ensure you have **Python 3.8+** installed, navigate to the folder where Dibits is saved within a command prompt, then run:

 ```sh
 pip install -r requirements.txt